AioClock Application

 But if you try to run the decorated function, it will run in the same thread, blocking the event loop.

-It is intended to not change all your `sync functions` to coroutine functions,
+It is intended to not change all your sync functions

 and they can be used outside of aioclock, if needed.